The LEA RIVER VALLEY: THREE MILLS ISLAND and the OLYMPIC PARK

 When you walk the GREEN, you will see some pieces of public art: REACHING OUT, a statue of a black woman by THOMAS J. PRICE) and the HELPING HANDS, MEMORIAL to the sewage workers in an accident in Victorian times.

-the former ABBEY MILLS PUMPING STATION>>>>, behind the new one.
+From the GREEN note, to the East, the former ABBEY MILLS PUMPING STATION>>>>, behind the new one.
 The black waters from the metropolis are pumped toward the BECKTON treatment plant.
 The recently built THAMES TIDEWAY TUNNEL reaches the new station.

-bridge over the residential canal allows you to visit the SUGAR HOUSE ISLAND development, where former industrial buildings blend with contemporary apartments and offices.
+A bridge over the residential canal allows you to visit the SUGAR HOUSE ISLAND development, where former industrial buildings blend with contemporary apartments and offices.

 On your way to or from the THREE MILLS, do not miss the former LOCK-KEEPER COTTAGE, part of the chemical works belonging to the man who came up with the NAMES OF CLOUDS, LUKE HOWARD